SundareshSankaran/SDG---SMOTE-Synthetic-Data-Generation/README.md

 1. **Number of threads:** (numeric stepper, optional):  most of the time, you do not need to modify this.
 Change if you need to especially control the number of threads in which the process runs.

 2. **Select a seed** (numeric field, optional): specify a seed number to establish (but not completely guarantee) some level of reproducability with respect to results.
+3. **Select extrapolation factor**: specify a number (double) to use as a standard deviation in order to perturb (add noise or randomness) the input data boundaries.

 ----
 ### Output Specification